romikforest/hd4-hyperdex-cpp-wrapper/README.md

 It provides easy access to the hyperdex database (http://hyperdex.org/) from c++ code.
 You can use standard vectors, arrays, tuples and so on as data containers.
-Some extended type support added.
+Some extended type support was added.
 You can serialize any object using boost serialization library.
 Google macaroons was supported.